Amethyst View

 GIA reports are essential to rule out sophisticated hydrothermal synthetics.

 Amethyst is not just "purple."
-Its value is derived from a complex hierarchy of Color (Hue, Tone, Saturation), Clarity, and Cut.
-Use the controls below to configure a virtual stone and see how it grades on the 2026 market.
+Its rarity is derived from a complex hierarchy of Color (Hue, Tone, Saturation), Clarity, and Cut.
+Use the controls below to configure a virtual stone and see how it grades on the 2026 scale.

 Configure Attributes